Huang-CL/Magrathea/README.md

 ### Print EOS into a table ###

-The code can print the pressure-density relation of a build-in EOS into an ASCII table by using the `printEOS` function of the EOS object.
+The code can print the pressure-density relation of a built-in EOS into an ASCII table by using the `printEOS` function of the EOS object.
 This can be a simple way to double check the EOS is set up correctly.
 The table covers the pressure range from 0.1 GPa (or P<sub>0</sub> if it is larger) to 2000 GPa at the temperature T<sub>0</sub> (default 300 K) of the EOS.
 The output table file is located at `./tabulated/phasename.txt`.

 ## Examples/Plots ##

-Within the directories `run` and `result` are example input files and output files described in each directory's markdown (.md) file.
+Within the directories `run` and `result` are example input files and output files which are described in each directory's markdown (.md) file.

 Python plotting scripts are included in the directory `plot`.
 Scripts are written for Python 3.6.
 Scripts may require matplotlib, numpy, astropy, python-ternary, regex, cmasher, and scipy.